Release Date: Spring 2023

 There's been a sudden wave of competition in the EV truck space, so it's no surprise the 2024 Chevy Silverado EV has also entered the fray.
 Overall, it seems that Chevrolet is aiming its sights on the Ford F-150 Lightning, creating multiple models that start at $39K and move past the six-figure range.
 Chevrolet is also going out of its way to tell business and governments that it has them in mind with its WT model, which removes some of the luxury frills for what's needed most.

-Even then, Ford F-150 Lightnings are expected to begin delivery later this year, as are Rivian R1Ts.
+Even then, Ford F-150 Lightnings are expected to begin delivery later this year, while Rivian R1Ts are already landing in customers' driveways.
 With the Silverado EV landing in Spring 2023 at the earliest, it gives Ford a huge head start in this market.